-Second and third year fellows participate in a weekly General Endocrine Longitudinal Clinic, with the rest of their time reserved for research.
+Second- and third-year fellows participate in a weekly General Endocrine Longitudinal Clinic, with the rest of their time reserved for research.
 These fellows may schedule additional clinical rotations on an elective basis.
+Final-year fellows can be offered to act as attendings in their continuity clinic, on a case-by-case basis.

 In this video, Ole-Petter Hamnvik, MBBCh, BAO, MMSc, Fellowship Program Director, Division of Endocrinology, Diabetes and Hypertension at Brigham and Women’s Hospital, describes clinical experiences during the first year of the Endocrinology Fellowship Training Program.